 When he realised that they were talking about him, Jimmy dropped the filthy banana skin to the floor and moved closer to the tiny radio speaker.

 Grosvenor Media’s transmission of his dream resulted in a record number of complaints from those tuned in.
-Thousands of subscribers across Britannia were hospitalised with nausea, panic attacks and a strong aversion to eating fish – those in the capital being the worst-afflicted.
+Totem subscribers across Britannia reported nausea, panic attacks and a strong aversion to eating fish.
+Those in the capital were the worst-afflicted.

 As antipathy towards Hoolihan builds, Grosvenor Security are urging the public to remain vigilant.
 Report any sightings by calling the following number …

 He turned off the radio and parted the curtains.
-The sun was setting and the trawlermen were returning to harbour with their nets, but there was no sign of any Grosvenor agents or local law enforcement.
+The sun was setting and the trawlermen were returning to harbour with their nets, but there was no sign of any Grosvenor agents.
 He had to make it to one of the islands on the next tide or they would surely find him.
+What did they want with him now?
+They only let him go yesterday.

 Having tied up his shiny, banana-scented boots, he descended the staircase and saw a shadow lift its head from the reception desk.
 It was the same receptionist as when he checked in.
-Same white vest with plasma-stains, behind it the loose and tattooed skin sprouting with wiry grey hair; same bulging eyes and hooked nose; and definitely the same smell, like sour milk, strong beer and cat litter.
+Same white vest with plasma-stains, behind it the loose and tattooed skin sprouting with wiry grey hair.
+Same bulging eyes and hooked nose.
+Definitely the same smell, like sour milk, strong beer and cat litter.
 The only light came from a small wood burner in the corner of the reception hallway and hurricane lantern hanging by the door.

 ‘Good evening, sir.
 Get you anything?’ the receptionist asked.